circleci/circleci-docs/jekyll/_ccie/config.md

 ### Adjusting Builder Networking

-You can adjust which subnets containers use by setting the following enviroment variables:
+You can adjust which subnets containers use by setting the following environment variables:

 * `CIRCLE_CONTAINERS_SUBNET` - the subnet all containers will share, in CIDR notation.
 * `CIRCLE_CONTAINERS_SUBNET_MASK_LENGTH` - the size of the netmask for